Frequently Asked Questions

 Answer: The Environmental Protection Agency’s “Consumer’s Guide to Radon Reduction: How to Fix Your Home” recommends getting estimates and references as with any other home repairs.
 The EPA recommends that you use a certified or qualified radon mitigation contractor trained to fix radon problems.

-“Standard Practice for Radon Mitigation Systems in Existing Low-Rise Residential Buildings,” ASTM E2121-12, is meant for professionals and can be purchased from ASTM International or from the American National Standards Institute.
+“Standard Practice for Radon Mitigation Systems in Existing Low-Rise Residential Buildings,” ASTM E2121-12, is meant for professionals and can be ordered from the EPA’s National Service Center for Environmental Publications (NSCEP) or purchased from the Association of Radon Scientist and Technologists book store or from the American National Standards Institute store.

 Once the mitigation work is completed, radon testing should be conducted again.